Employee Retention Policy - A Complete Guide

 What is an employee retention policy?

 An employee retention policy is a document that essentially keeps your employees from leaving.
-The policy contains the company’s guidelines that keep employee satisfaction and employee engagement high, and it outlines the organisation's initiatives to encourage employees to stay.
+The policy contains the company’s guidelines that keep employee satisfaction and employee engagement high, and it outlines the organization's initiatives to encourage employees to stay.

 An employee retention policy also guarantees that the employees have a conducive company culture and work environment, seamless communication channels, and good opportunities for career development.
 You’re also supposed to list all the benefits the employee will get while working for your company.